European-XFEL/EXtra-foam/docs/image_tool.rst

 ________

-Geometry is only available for the multi-module detector which requires a geometry file to assemble the images from different modules, for example, AGIPD, LPD and DSSC. **karaboFAI** uses karabo_data_ for image assembling.
+Geometry is only available for the multi-module detector which requires a geometry file to assemble the images from different modules, for example, AGIPD, LPD and DSSC. **EXtra-foam** uses karabo_data_ for image assembling.
 For detailed information about geometries of those detectors, please refer to https://karabo-data.readthedocs.io/en/latest/geometry.html